c3lang/c3-web/src/content/docs/Generic Programming/reflection.md

 #### `names`

-Returns a slice containing the names of an enum or fault.
+Returns a slice containing the names of an enum.

 ```c3
 enum FooEnum